top of page

 Trench Town, as the cultural epicenter of reggae and Rastafari heritage, is therefore a protected cultural landscape—not simply a geographic location.

-Our analysis identified the following:
+Our analysis identified several critical issues:

 3.1 Recognition is High, Funding is Fragmented